BANSI KAUl (1949-2021) DOYEN OF INDIAN THEATRE

 of Clowns” as he always felt that performances of such satirical humour

-Amli, Bhaand and Narrative singing, India has a strong tradition of comedy;
+Amli, Bhaand and Narrative Singing, India has a strong tradition of comedy;

 however, these were not developed and fell prey to feudal obscenity.
 He would always explain the importance of laughter in